 Crumpton has an associate degree in Electronic Engineering and Technology from the RETS Electronics Institute.
 He is a longtime member of the KSP Professional Association, where he has served as the quartermaster and treasurer since June 2013.
 He also is a member of the Kentucky Association of Chiefs of Police.

-Kevin Rader, Assistant Director, Administrative Division
+Kevin Rader, Director, Administrative Division

 Kevin Rader has served as the assistant director of the Department of Criminal Justice Training Administrative Division since 2009.